 Compost or bin food scraps

 A common misperception about food scraps is that the odd apple core in a garden bed won't hurt because it will break down.
 But what would our parks and beaches look like if everyone threw their apple core on the ground?
-Make sure you dispose of your food scraps properly, ideally by composting, which uses particular techniques to turn food waste into a useable product.
+Make sure you dispose of your food scraps properly, ideally by composting.
 Minimise food waste in the first place to avoid throwing out precious resources.

 Dump illegal dumping

-Illegal dumping is unlawful depositing of waste that's larger than litter.
+Illegal dumping is unlawful depositing of larger items of waste.
 Household rubbish such as mattresses, whitegoods, garden waste, furniture, e-waste, tyres, clothing and construction waste are all significant illegal dumping problems.
 Find out how to dispose of household waste and recycling properly to minimise waste, reduce landfill and protect natural resources.